 Dr. DeFife is a frequent public speaker, author, and media commentator on psychological issues related to relationships, personality, psychotherapy, and pop culture.
 He has been interviewed for numerous television, radio, and social media outlets including the BBC World News, Women's Health magazine, and Atlanta's own Sidewalk Radio.
 He is a regular blog contributor to Psychology Today.

-He is currently accepting new patients and requests for speaking engagements or media interviews.
+He is located in Brookhaven and is currently accepting new clients for marriage counseling, couples counseling, and individual counseling as well as requests for speaking engagements or media interviews.